Hello P3 World! My name is Krissy Dyess and I…

 In addition to often mentioned benefits of using SQL servers as data stores (flexibility, reliability, scalability and security), the benefit of linking to a centralized source that delivers results quickly, consistently to practically any client, anywhere, adds a powerful dimension of “portability“ from the outside of the Excel workbook as Power Pivot and DAX formulas offer on the inside.

-Four types of resources are often used to create date tables within Power Pivot: 1) Excel itself, using formulas or VBA, 2) data feeds, which you can find an example of following this hyperlink, 3) Power Query, which you can find an example of following this hyperlink, and 4) relational databases.
+Four types of resources are often used to create date tables within Power Pivot: 1) Excel itself, using formulas or VBA, 2) data feeds, which you can find an example of following this [link removed due to 404] hyperlink, 3) Power Query, which you can find an example of following this hyperlink, and 4) relational databases.

 The example that follows was developed using the relational database SQL Server 2012 and uses only table-valued functions.
 Although the code was developed on SQL Server 2012, it was also tested on a 2008 release of Microsoft’s flagship database product.